 Well after his Hy-Tone days, R. L. Knowles recorded again for Vee-Jay in 1958 with the Jackson Sextet: the act was identified on the label as "Knowles and Jackson Sextet."
 There were two releases from that session.
 R. L. Knowles died in Los Angeles on September 6, 1971.

-Our profile on Knowles was based on Anthony Heilbut's notes to Working the Road: The Golden Age of Chicago Gospel, Delmark Records DE-702, released in 1997, and on research by Eric LeBlanc.
+Our profile on Knowles was based on Anthony Heilbut's notes to Working the Road: The Golden Age of Chicago Gospel, Delmark Records DE-702, released in 1997, and on research by the late Eric LeBlanc.

 Other Hy-Tone gospel releases are 45 rpm singles from the 1960s, on what of course was a completely different label.
 See Appendix B below.